hashicorp/vault-guides/secrets/openldap/README.md

 Success!
 Data written to: openldap/config
 ```

-Then rotate the root credential.
+Then, rotate the root credential so that only Vault has control of it from this point on.

 ```shell
 $ vault write -f openldap/rotate-root